Ximene Trencavel -16 April 1355

 ‘She spends time in the upper chateau because Gaston has a splendid library and he often invites her to sing during dinner.’

 Pipa waggled her hips and winked.
 ‘Well, whatever.
-She doesn’t know what will be happening at the hunt.
-Don’t forget to let me know where I can find you.’
+One thing she doesn’t know what will be happening at the hunt.
+I will not be satisfied until you let me know where I can find you.’

 There were tearful goodbyes as Ximene watched the small party depart.